 Download your car’s companion app

-If you share the car with a partner or friend and you don’t have the app yourself, it may be that the person you share the car with can even open it for you using their smartphone, no matter where they are in the world (so long as they have access to a data connection).
+If you share the car with a partner or friend and you don’t have the app yourself, it may be that the person you share the car with can open it for you using their smartphone, no matter where they are in the world – so long as they have access to a data connection.

 Call out a recovery service

 If you’re already a member of a provider like the AA or RAC, they will be your first port of call.
 If the car is nearly new, it may also have come with complimentary roadside assistance, with information usually inside the handbook pouch.
 Of course, if this is locked inside the car with your keys, the relevant numbers and details can usually be found online.
 While speaking to the recovery service, it is important to check if the cost of retrieving the keys is covered by your policy or if it will incur an extra charge.

 As well as offering roadside assistance to its members, the AA also offers AA Key Assist, a service that will replace lost or stolen car keys at your work, home or in a car park, as an extra.
 At the time of writing, AA Gold members get this service for free; however, make sure to double-check your plan’s included benefits to avoid incurring an extra cost.

 You should also call out roadside recovery if your keys become stuck in the ignition while you are away from home.
 If this happens on your driveway, it may be worth contacting the dealership or your local garage first to see if they can recover the car directly to their workshop for repairs.
 You could also call a recovery service but be sure that ‘home start’ is included on your policy as if not, you may be charged a fee.

 If you decide to call a locksmith, the Master Locksmiths Association website provides a list of qualified and vetted locksmiths in your area.
 According to their website, a callout can cost from £75, although this can vary wildly depending on the date, time and how remote your location is.